Services in Your Community

 The Food Bank provides food to individuals in need once per month, up to 6 times per year.
 Located at 455 Cougar Street, the back door of the Banff Park Church.
-ID and registration is required, and families must book an appointment by calling 403.762.1060.
+ID and registration is required, and families must book an appointment email@example.com.
 Open Tuesdays:12 – 1 p.m.
 Closed July & August.

 Banff Food Rescue

 Every day, volunteers collect food that would otherwise be thrown away: bread, fruit and vegetables, milk, juice and more.
 Check out Banff Food Rescue on Facebook for most up-to-date hours and distribution points.

-The Santa's Anonymous Christmas Hamper Drive is a community-based program in Banff and Lake Louise that helps those in need during the holiday season.
+Santa's Anonymous is a community-based program in Banff and Lake Louise that helps seniors in need over the holiday season.
 The program starts in early November.
-To volunteer, make a financial donation, or apply for a hamper, visit banff.ca/santas.
+To volunteer, make a financial donation, or apply for a hamper, visit santasanonymousbll.ca

 Greenhouse Gardening Society